Multilevel Motion Planning: A Fiber Bundle Formulation: Multilevel Motion Planning

 \subsection{Bundle Sequences}

-With a fiber bundle we simplify the state space onto a simplified base space.
-Often, however, we like to continue simplifying the base space, for which we require sequences of fiber bundles.
-We define a fiber bundle sequence as a tuple $(\X_{1:K},\fiber_{1:{K-1}},\pi_{1:{K-1}})$ such that the $k$-th base space is equal to the $k-1$-th total space.
+With a fiber bundle, we model a single state space abstraction.
+To model multiple levels of abstraction, we can chain fiber bundles into sequences.
+A fiber bundle sequence is a tuple $(\X_{1:K},\fiber_{1:{K-1}},\pi_{1:{K-1}})$ such that the $k$-th base space is equal to the $k-1$-th total space.
 We write such a sequence as

 whereby we call the space $\X_k$ the $k$-th bundle space.